Mackensie Alexander: Cincinnati Bengals

 On March 30, 2020, Alexander signed a one-year, $4 million contract with the Cincinnati Bengals.

 On August 26, 2020, Alexander was arrested in Florida, while searching for his missing father.
 He was charged with battery against the last person to see his father, who was later found unharmed.
 The charges against Alexander were dropped in January 2021.

 Alexander was placed on the reserve/COVID-19 list by the team on November 7, 2020, and was activated on November 11.
 In Week 15 against the Steelers on Monday Night Football, Alexander recorded his first interception as a Bengal off a pass thrown by Ben Roethlisberger during the 27–17 win.

 Minnesota Vikings (second stint)

-On March 29, 2021, he signed with the Vikings.
-He appeared in all 16 games with 5 starts.
-He wasn't re-signed after the season.
+On March 29, 2021, Alexander signed with the Minnesota Vikings.
+He appeared in all 16 games for Minnesota (including five starts).

 Miami Dolphins

 On August 15, 2022, Alexander signed with the Miami Dolphins.

-On August 23, 2022, Alexander was placed on injured reserve.
-On September 1, 2022, he was released with an injury settlement.
+On August 23, Alexander was placed on injured reserve.
+On September 1, he was released by Miami with an injury settlement.

 Dallas Cowboys

-On December 6, 2022, Alexander was signed to the practice squad of the Cowboys, to provide depth after cornerback Anthony Brown was lost for the season with a torn Achilles.
+On December 6, 2022, Alexander was signed to the practice squad of the Dallas Cowboys, to provide depth after cornerback Anthony Brown was lost for the season with a torn Achilles.
 Alexander was reunited with Clemson teammate and Vikings teammate Jayron Kearse upon signing with the Cowboys.
-On December 23, 2022, he was promoted to the active roster.
-On January 19, 2023, he was placed on the injured reserve list.
-On January 30, 2023, he was released by the Cowboys.
+On December 23, he was promoted to the active roster.
+On January 19, 2023, Alexander was placed on the injured reserve list.
+On January 30, he was released by the Cowboys.